Looking for simple easy tips on how to pick a perfect paint color for a room? This is the post for you. Here are five of my best paint-picking tips.

 Holding it next to anything else can throw off the tones in the paint.

-If you remember nothing else from this post.
+If you remember nothing else from this post about how to pick the perfect paint color.

 If in two months you say, “thistlewood who?”